chrismcfee/reverseproxyplustwocomposes/mender-server/README.md

 ### Enabling non-SSL access

-For debugging purposes or when using third party SSL reverse proxy, it may be useful to enable non-SSL access.
+For debugging purposes, it may be useful to temporarily enable non-SSL access.
-API Gateway configuration enables plain HTTP on port 80 when setting the `SSL` environment variable to `'false'`.
+API Gateway configuration enables plain HTTP on port 80, however the port is not published by default, thus it remains inaccessible from the outside.
+For convenience, an overlay compose file is provided that publishes port 80 of API Gateway to port 8090 on current host.
+The overlay file has to be explicitly included when setting up the environment like this:
-The nginx configuration will only be changed on container creation.
-If you previously ran with SSL, delete and re-create the container.
-An example compose file can be included like this:

 ```
-./demo -f docker-compose.no-ssl.yml up
+docker-compose ... -f docker-compose.no-ssl.yml ...
 ```

 **NOTE** make sure that plain HTTP port is not published in production deployment.
-Use a reverse proxy for example.

 ## Demo client